 - Robin Wall Kimmerer, Braiding Sweetgrass.

 In botany, any species of plant that is crossbred from two genetically different varieties is a hybrid.
 In many cases, the collaborative genes of the parent varieties come together and produce a more sustainable and resilient plant by a process known as hybrid vigor.
 Hybridity, as a theoretical concept, is used across many higher education paradigms.
 Additionally, hybridity as an abstract metaphor has been used, both successfully and unsuccessfully, in archaeology and anthropology to discuss cultural changes (Stress, 1999).
 When it comes to processes of learning, hybridity can function as both a fluid theoretical and methodological concept.
-Similar to Gilles Deleuze and Félix Guattari’s (1980) concept of rhizomatic thinking to make sense of knowledge, rhizomatic learning takes the botanical structure of the rhizome as a metaphor for the complex and messy ways people learn (Cormier, 2012).
+For example, similar to Gilles Deleuze and Félix Guattari’s (1980) concept of rhizomatic thinking to make sense of knowledge, rhizomatic learning takes the botanical structure of the rhizome as a metaphor for the complex and messy ways people learn (Cormier, 2012).
 Rhizomatic learning relies on patterns and structures of botanical hybrids as a form of collaboration to inform how teachers create more sustainable, regenerative, and restorative learning practices for students.
-For the purposes of this chapter, I will explore how botanical structures can inform multi-disciplinary approaches to learning in an increasingly digital format and, as a result, encourage cooperation, collaboration, innovation, and diversity in higher education.
+For the purposes of this chapter and inspired by bell hooks’ critical pedagogy, I will explore how other botanical structures can inform multi-disciplinary approaches to learning in an increasingly digital format and, as a result, encourage cooperation, collaboration, innovation, and diversity in higher education.
+This mutually symbiotic collaboration will be discussed using Robin Wall Kimmerer’s description of the indigenous planning technique known as The Three Sisters as a conceptual framework.

 I learned quickly that my approach to learning was anything but conventional and I became estranged from the formal education system after my Master’s degree.
 I felt alienated from my subject and ultimately left academia for the professional world.
-Once outside the academic institutional walls, I discovered the potential that multi-disciplinary learning provides (Hooks, 1994).
-For me, the process of weaving together academic disciplines, like art history and anthropology, with practical experiences, like cultural economics and commerce, elucidated how complementary avenues pushed me to further investigate a topic (Brookfield, 1998).
+Once outside the academic institutional walls, I discovered the potential that multi-disciplinary learning provides.
+For me, the process of weaving together academic disciplines, like art history and anthropology, with practical experiences, like cultural economics and commerce, elucidated how complementary avenues pushed me to further investigate a topic.

 Technology changed how we think about plants and forms other than humans in the biological world.
 This realization pushed western science towards fields already explored through Indigenous knowledges for centuries (Castro, 2019).
-Technology can also be harnessed to transform higher education teaching as long as we allow such innovations to help develop learning pedagogies and shift our understanding of our own fields while encouraging students to question and critique the field.
+Technology can also be harnessed to transform higher education teaching as long as we allow such innovations to help develop our teaching and shift our understanding of our own fields while encouraging students to question and critique the field.
 Like Robin Wall Kimmerer’s quote at the beginning of the chapter, what would you do if you couldn’t lecture or teach according to western linear curriculums?
-You would probably turn to other modes of knowledge production and dissemination to chart new ways of transferring information.
+You would probably turn to other modes of knowledge production and dissemination to chart new ways of teaching.
 We need to reimagine what it means to teach in the digital age where technology and other man-made catastrophes shift our ways of learning and developing careers.
-We need to push the ways we conceive learning pedagogies and create learning spaces - in person and virtual - that are truly inclusive and holistic.
+We need to push the ways we conceive pedagogy and create learning spaces—in person and virtual—that are truly inclusive and holistic.
 Disciplines are no longer isolated from one another and teaching shouldn’t progress as if they were.

 Moving beyond the hierarchical and linear focus of the traditional classroom to one that integrates multiple avenues and diversions from both inside and outside the classroom has the potential to expand ways of learning.
 For example, hybrid learning methods have become a valuable tool for teaching at the height of the Covid-19 pandemic as schools and higher education institutions navigate new definitions of what and where the “classroom” is.
 While the mixture of in-person and online learning spaces can be tenuous, it has also opened up connections and opportunities for collaboration between students, professors, and institutions in different geographical locations that were independent of one another only a short while ago.
 Connections between scholars in the Global North and the Global South could drastically change how local histories are perceived, taught, and explored, returning long overdue agency to non-western approaches to academic research, writing, and teaching.

 Ultimately, multi-disciplinary learning allows students to develop deeper critical thinking skills as they engage with different theoretical, logical, and methodological approaches.
 But, these essential components of learning processes are constantly changing.
 The influx of new research and technological means of engaging with materials has altered the landscape of higher education.
-For example, the need for a physical library space becomes exclusionary when access to primary source materials is accessible and de-hierarchized with an internet connection (see Notes).
-Similar to the research process itself (Mackness, 2015), teaching must resist the hegemonic dominance of thought processes.
-Teaching must constantly question, re-examine, and explore new possibilities (Hooks, 2000) that align with contemporary situations.
-If done with consideration to the body of persons involved, hybrid learning environments can reward cooperation and diversity and I believe push such ideas even further.
+For example, the need for a physical library space becomes exclusionary when access to primary source materials is accessible and de-hierarchized with an internet connection.
+Similar to the research process itself (Mackness & Bell, 2015), teaching must resist the hegemonic dominance of thought processes.
+Teaching must constantly question, re-examine, and explore new possibilities (hooks, 2000) that align with contemporary situations.
+If done with consideration to the body of persons involved, hybrid learning environments can reward cooperation and diversity and push such ideas even further.

 The Three Sisters

 This sharing of information is the squash of learning.
-It breaks through the perimeters that set academia apart from the rest of the world (Freire, 1968), encouraging bringing personal narratives and experiences into institutional spaces (Hooks, 1994).
-This can be in the form of a practical experience shared, a case study, or a real-world example that helps students visualize and develop skills to analyze and “critically challenge mechanisms of ideological domination” (DiAngelo and Sensoy, 2009).
-These external experiences are necessary to forge connections between students, professors, and institutions that never quite fit in traditional pedagogies.
-Hooks describes the importance of an Engaged Pedagogy that not only allows us to teach and share information but also believe in the learning process as inclusive of sharing in both “intellectual and spiritual growth with our students” (Hooks, 1994).
-All these theories and methods as isolated ideas can be exclusionary and hierarchical.
-By bridging the gap between theory and practice to work in tandem, they can create a much stronger learning pedagogy that challenges and innovates the higher education classroom.
-It is the heart of multi-disciplinary.
+It breaks through the perimeters that set academia apart from the rest of the world (Freire, 1968), encouraging bringing personal narratives and experiences into institutional spaces (hooks, 1994).
+This can be in the form of a practical experience shared, a case study, or a real-world example that helps students visualize and develop skills to analyze and “critically challenge mechanisms of ideological domination” (DiAngelo & Sensoy, 2009, p.
+445).
+These external experiences are necessary to forge connections between students, professors, and institutions that never quite fit in traditional pedagogies. hooks describes the importance of an Engaged Pedagogy that not only allows us to teach and share information but also believe in the learning process as inclusive of sharing in both “intellectual and spiritual growth with our students” (hooks, 1994, p.
+13).
+Pedagogical theories and methods as isolated ideas can be exclusionary and hierarchical.
+By bridging the gap between theory and practice to work in tandem, they can create a much stronger pedagogy that challenges and innovates the higher education classroom.
+It is the heart of multi-disciplinarity.

 Brookfield, S. (1998).
 Critically Reflective Practice.
 The Journal of Continuing Education in the Health Professions, 18, 197–205.